BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/README.md

 After you change this setting, restart the extension to apply the change.

-**Note**: This feature does not reencode filenames of macros and other dependencies when you retrieve them from the mainframe.
+**Note**: This feature does not re-encode filenames of macros and other dependencies when you retrieve them from the mainframe.

 ## Download Mainframe Dependencies